-Back in 1999, I found myself living in the northwestern corner of Massachusetts, working in an area tagged as Silicon Village.
-Yes, it was a little premature, just like its cousin Silicon Forest in Portland and its big brother, Silicon Alley in NYC, but the dot-com era was booming and the entrepreneurial spirit had caught both Williamstown and North Adams square in the heart.
+Back in 1999, I found myself living in the northwestern corner of Massachusetts, working in an area that some called Silicon Village.
+Yes, the nickname was a little premature— similar to its cousin Silicon Forest in Portland—but the dot-com era was booming and the entrepreneurial spirit had caught Williamstown and North Adams square in the heart.

 It was an exciting time.

-Tripod (the company I joined) had just been purchased by Lycos (or as the long-timers liked to refer to them; the Death Star) for more than $50 million dollars.
-The young, personal web site building company and online community had made it to the big time; now one more trophy brand in Bob Davis‘ portal empire.
+Tripod, the company I had joined, was just purchased by Lycos—or as the long-timers liked to refer to them; the Death Star—for more than $50 million dollars (big money in 1999).
+The young, personal web page building company and online community had made it to the big time as one more trophy brand in Bob Davis‘ portal empire.

-But Tripod didn’t start off as a personal publishing website; they flicked on the converted cable factory lights with the intent to provide advice for college students and post-graduates in print and on the internet, while the resume engine and online community all came later.
+But Tripod didn’t start off as a personal publishing domain.
+When the founding team flicked on the lights within the converted cable factory that served as HQ, the intent was to build a business to provide advice for college students and postgraduates, both in print and on the internet.
 DeWitt Clinton, a Williams student and Tripod programming intern in 1996 tells it like this:

 In the beginning—and this tension carried on for years—Tripod was a content company that just happened to use the Internet.
 (Recall that they also had a magazine and a book published.)
 Thanks to some clever people like Jeff Vander Clute and Nate Kurz, a few useful ‘Tools For Life’ such as the Resume Builder, were built.
 These applications were an interesting synthesis of ideas from the designer(s), editors and programmers.